-Ford F-150 owners have reported 9 problems linked to battery dead (under the electrical system category).
+Ford F-150 owners have reported 10 problems related to battery dead (under the electrical system category).

-The VIN of this vehicle was 1FTEX1E80A_.
-Tl- the reporting person owns a 2010 Ford F-150.
+Tl- the contact owns a 2010 Ford F-150.
 The contact stated that he was experiencing a recurring failure with the rear doors.
 The warning light indicating that the rear doors were ajar was continuously illuminating without the contact engaging the doors.
 The rear doors were off track and the dealer replaced the doors four times in an attempt to correct the failure.
 In addition, the power steering fluid line was corroded and needed to be replaced.
 The contact also stated that the battery failed and needed to be replaced as well.
 All of the failures occurred within the first 20,000 miles driven on the vehicle.
 The vehicle was repaired.
 The failure mileage was 1,500 and the current mileage was 20,000.
 Kmj.
-It was Feb.
-8, 2011 when this battery dead issue occurred.

 See all problems of the 2010 Ford F-150.

-The vehicle involved was a 2007 Ford F-150.
-Vehicle identification number (VIN) of the vehicle is 1FTPW14V67_.
 Battery dead after less than 2 years.
 Dealer will not replace.
 Dealer claims non-eom stereo drains battery in only minutes.
 Stereo unhooked. .
 Problem persists.
 The truck took a couple of retries to get it from start to finish of a TX state inspection because the battery dies, even after charging overnight.
 Last time.
 It got through inspection, but needed a jump start after inspection.
 I contacted Ford customer service.
 The csr informed me that they are going to believe their dealer over a customer.
 No help.
-This problem occurred on 03/13/2009.

 See all problems of the 2007 Ford F-150.